FleshMobProductions/PasteMyst-JS/README.md

 There are 2 methods to send requests to the PasteMyst API.

-- **createPasteMyst(code, expiration, language)** to create a code entry.
+- **createPasteMyst(code, expiration, language)** to create a code entry
+    - **code** is used for the document content/body and can be any string value any string value.
+    - **expiration** indicates how long a document is saved on the server, starting from the time of creation.
+If a document exceeded its expiration time, it is deleted from PasteMyst.
+More information about valid values can be found in the [getting valid expirations](#getting-valid-expiration-strings-for-requests) section.
-Information about valid parameter values can be found in the [getting valid expirations](#-getting-valid-expiration-strings-for-requests) and the [getting valid languages](#-getting-valid-language-options) section.
+    - **language** is used for PasteMyst to identify which language syntax highlighting (styling) should be applied to the document body.
+More information about valid values can be found in the [getting valid languages](#getting-valid-language-options) section.
-The code parameter can be any string value.

 - **createPasteMyst(pasteMystId)** to retrieve an existing code entry

+    - **pasteMystId** is the ID of the document, which is also used for the URL of the document (like https://paste.myst.rs/abc)

 Both methods are async and will return a PasteMyst information object.
 If those methods are used, possible error cases like request timeouts or HTTP 400 response codes should be handled too.